yeeqii06/SmartBrella-Hub---Ohmigos/README.md

 ---

 ## ✅ Proposed Solution
 Our proposed solution is SmartBrella Hub, a Smart Umbrella Borrowing and Returning System, designed to make borrowing and returning umbrellas more secure and convenient.
 The system uses an ESP32 microcontroller as the central controller, connected to a servo motor lock that secures the umbrella when not in use.
 To ensure only authorized users can access the umbrella, the system integrates face detection technology, simulated through a laptop webcam, which verifies the user’s identity before unlocking.
-In addition, a mobile application is included to provide real-time monitoring, user registration, and borrowing history, making the system accessible and user-friendly.
-By combining IoT hardware, biometric verification, and mobile integration, the Smart Umbrella System addresses the challenges of umbrella sharing by improving security, accountability, and ease of use.
+In addition, a mobile application is included to provide real-time monitoring, user login, and borrowing & returning history, making the system accessible and user-friendly.
+By combining IoT hardware, biometric verification, and mobile integration, the SmartBrella Hub addresses the challenges of umbrella sharing by improving security, accountability, and ease of use.

 ---